DarkLighting/mitmproxy-scripts/README.md

 </dt>
 <dd>Dumps the flow content in a file.
 It will create a directory called "content" and a subdirectorie for the content-type.
 Inside this folder it will put the content retrieved, in a file named after it's *sha1* hash and a part of the content-type.
 <br><br>
 Lets say you made a request and it returned a gif image.
 It's content-type will be "image/gif".
-As you will see, the image will inside the directory <i>"content/image_gif/$sha1oftheimage_gif"</i>.
+As you will see, the image will be created as <i>"content/image_gif/$sha1oftheimage_gif"</i>.

 </dd>
 </dl>